A Neural Network Warm-Start Approach for the Inverse Acoustic Obstacle Scattering Problem: Neural network warm-start method

 The neural network is trained on the normalized dataset generated using the stochastic gradient descent (SGD) method with momentum.
 Let $\Nepo$ denote the number of epochs for which the network is trained.
-In all the experiments, we set the batch size to $100$; the learning rate is set to $0.16$ for the first $(\Nepo - 100)$ epochs, and to $0.08$ for the last $100$ epochs.
+In all the experiments, we set the batch size to $100$; the learning rate is set to $0.16$ for the first $(\Nepo - 100)$ epochs, and to $0.08$ for the last $100$ epochs. \revisea{The neural network and the associated training process are implemented utilizing the open-source machine learning framework PyTorch~\cite{NEURIPS2019_9015}.}